As we age, health issues often creep up that threaten to tarnish our golden years. Treating some of these diseases and conditions can be expensive.

 Finally, relatively cheap vitamin D supplements can help your body use calcium and strengthen bones.
 Ask your doctor if they are right for you.

 Diabetes costs the nation $327 billion annually, according to the American Diabetes Association.
 Patients diagnosed with diabetes bear the brunt of those costs.
-The price of insulin nearly tripled between 2002 and 2013, and people with diabetes incur health care costs 2.3 times higher than people without the disease, according to the ADA.
+The Mayo Clinic has noted that the price of insulin for patients is 10 times higher in the U.S. than in any other developed country.

 How to cut costs.
 Getting tested early for diabetes is the key to keeping care costs under control.
 As the disease progresses, it can become more dangerous — and significantly more expensive to treat.

 If you have diabetes, your costs will be lower if your health insurance covers your treatments.
-The ADA’s Diabetes Forecast magazine has some tips for persuading your insurer to help pay for diabetes devices and supplies.
+The ADA’s Diabetes Forecast magazine has some additional tips for making your care more affordable.

 Finally, a healthful diet and regular exercise can help you control diabetes.
 In some cases, your efforts might be so effective that you no longer need expensive treatment.
 The ADA has tips for food and exercise on its website.

 As the years roll on, our waistlines expand.
-More than one-third of adults 65 and older were obese, according to a 2007-2010 survey report from the Centers for Disease Control and Prevention.
-The CDC estimated in a 2009 report that an obese person spent 42 percent more for health care – an average of $1,429 per person – than people of normal weight.
+More than one-third of adults 65 and older are obese, according to a 2007-2010 survey report from the Centers for Disease Control and Prevention.
+Obese people spend an average of almost $1,900 more per year on health care compared with people of normal weight, according to one study.

 How to cut costs.
 Slimming down significantly reduces your risk of being diagnosed with many costly health problems, including diabetes, heart disease, cancer and osteoarthritis.

 Switching to a healthful diet and starting an exercise program are inexpensive ways to avoid the costs associated with obesity.